 Find a short piece of dialogue from a book and act out the conversation using only the words shown in direct speech.
 To seal the deal, you could then repeat it with each character saying the reporting clause as well, just to show how silly it sounds.

 This is one of those situations where terminology can be particularly helpful.
 You can get really caught up talking about the bit that is spoken and the bit that isn’t spoken.
 Referring to the latter as the reporting clause right from the outset can really emphasise the difference between the elements of a dialogue sentence.

 Once pupils can effortlessly distinguish the dialogue from the reporting clauses, they need to demarcate it using inverted commas.
-These can be in the ‘66 – 99’ style (“ ”) or as more simple double lines (“ ”) as long as they are consistent and correctly placed.
+These can be a double mark in the ‘66 – 99’ style (“ ”) or as more simple double lines (“ ”) as long as they are consistent and correctly placed.